About the 2010 ADA Standards for Accessible Design

 It’s important to remember that Title II of the ADA covers all state and local government locations.
 Just one example is public schools.
 This includes elementary schools, middle schools, and high schools, as well as public colleges and universities.
 It also includes places like public libraries, town playgrounds, county courthouses, and state prisons, and much more.

 Title III is about places of public accommodation, and it tells us that places of public accommodation may not discriminate against people with disabilities.
 A public accommodation is a business or nonprofit organization open to the public where commerce takes place.
 Examples are food courts, museums, and medical offices.
 Additional examples include daycare centers, private schools, eye doctors, laundromats, and aquariums.

 Private transportation—such as a touring bus company, taxi service, or cruise line—also falls under the ADA.
 For example, locations like bus stops and stations, railway stations, and other transportation facilities must be accessible.
 The US Department of Transportation (DOT) issues ADA regulations related to Title II and III for transportation.

-The 2010 ADA Standards for Accessible Design do not apply to religious organizations and private clubs.
+The 2010 Standards do not apply to religious organizations and private clubs.
 Historically, these sorts of organizations have been exempt from federal civil rights laws, and the ADA has followed this precedent.
 However, these organizations still must follow any state or local access codes that apply.
 (With a private club, whether it is exempt from the ADA depends on its exclusiveness, operations, and other factors.)

 For more information about where the 2010 Standards apply, consult Chapter 1: Using the ADA Standards, published by the US Access Board.